A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 \subsection{Two constructions of URSs in weakly branch groups}

 In this paragraph we explain the construction of two families of examples of URSs in weakly branch groups.
-The first arises by looking at the action on the space of closed subset $\F(\partial T)$ of the boundary of the tree (which is endowed with the Hausdorff topology).
+The first arises by looking at the action on the space of closed subsets of the boundary of the tree (which is endowed with the Chabauty topology).

 We will use the following observation.